 Cue #2 – Consistently poor performance

 We all have bad days.
 They just happen, especially when you’ve been training long enough.
-But when those bad days string together and turn into a bad week or two, that is cause for concern.
+But when those bad days string together and turn into a bad week or two or three, that is cause for concern.

 Good programs have you working toward a particular objective, whether it’s primarily strength, endurance, skill development, or fat loss.

 And whether you are aiming for it or not, somewhere in the process there will be peak moment–a spot in the program where everything clicks and you’ve hit a high point.

 Some plans actively move toward it, and some just get you there from sheer consistency and effort.
 And there’s nothing wrong with that.

 However, it is very hard to maintain peak condition.
 And it’s a losing battle to try to stay at that level for as long as you can.
 In fact, if you fight this too much, it will be hard to recover from the fall off that peak.